stevemussmann/admixturePipeline/README.md

 ## Installation & Setup for AdmixPipe v3:

 ### Docker Setup
+Note: As of Oct.
+9, 2022 the Docker container is a commit or two behind the github repository.
+However, these were mostly minor changes and the only feature not currently implemented in Docker is the option to directly input a plink file rather than a VCF.
+An updated container will be coming soon, but it may be a few weeks.

 This pipeline was written for Unix based operating systems, such as the various Linux distributions and Mac OS X. As of v3.0, we have achieved platform independence and greater ease of installation through development of a Docker container.
 This is now the recommended method for running the program.
 To get started, install [Docker](https://www.docker.com/) on your machine and pull the Docker image using the following command:

 ```